-At Stress Free Norwich, Sandra Ballester will help you improve your own understanding of what stress is and what it isn’t.
+At Stress Free Norwich, Sandra Ballester helps you improve your own understanding of what stress is and what it isn’t.

 A common experience